Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​
 <br/>
 ​<br/>
-You're in the fashion of saving money, and what's the best way to enjoy a city on the cheap? look at stuff?
-Which stuff is first in this Viking Capital.
+You're in the fashion of saving money, and what's the best way to enjoy a city on the cheap?
+Look at stuff.
+Which stuff is first in this Viking Capital?
 Some old shit.
 ​
 <br/>
 ​<br/>
-Follow your trusty guide, the Nidelva, down to a a neighborhood known as BAKKLANDET. an old set of cobblestone streets and wooden buildings that used to house viking warriors and families.
+Follow your trusty guide, the Nidelva, down to a a neighborhood known as BAKKLANDET.
+An old set of cobblestone streets and wooden buildings that used to house viking warriors and families.
 ​

 </div>